Joe Negron

-Joseph Negron Jr. (born October 9, 1961) is a Republican politician from Florida.
+Joseph Negron Jr. (born October 9, 1961) is a Republican politician from Florida, United States.
 He served as a member of the Florida Senate from 2009 to 2018, representing parts of the Treasure Coast.
 In his last two years in office, he served as Senate President.
 Previously, Negron served three terms in the Florida House of Representatives, representing the Martin County-based 82nd district from 2000 to 2006.

 History

 Negron was born in West Palm Beach.
 His parents left Cuba during the revolution and found work in a cigar factory in metro Miami.
 He was the first to graduate high school since no one in his family went to school.

 He attended Stetson University, where he served as the editor-in-chief of the student newspaper and graduated with his bachelor's degree in 1983.
 He then attended the Emory University Law School, receiving his Juris Doctor in 1986, and received a Zuckerman Fellowship to attend Harvard University, receiving his Master of Public Administration in 2009.
 Following his graduation from law school, Negron worked as a private practice attorney in Stuart, specializing in business litigation and land use law.